michsethowusu/nsanku/README.md

 Nsanku is an ongoing community-driven initiative that evaluates how well various open-source language models perform when working with Ghanaian languages.
 This project aims to benchmark model capabilities and identify areas for improvement in multilingual AI systems.

+## Why Nsanku Matters

+As AI engineers work to bring Ghanaian languages into large language models, it’s essential to have reliable evidence on how existing models perform.
+Nsanku provides insights that help developers identify which open-source models are most suitable for building upon, and which languages currently have stronger or weaker support.
+This understanding enables realistic decisions about where to focus efforts and resources to advance multilingual AI in Ghana and across Africa.

 ## Current Progress

-We're currently at 25 of 100 target sentences evaluated for 43 languages (20% complete) thanks to our awesome [contributors](https://github.com/GhanaNLP/nsanku?tab=readme-ov-file#contributors).
+We're currently at 30 sentences evaluated for 43 languages across 9 models thanks to our awesome [contributors](https://github.com/GhanaNLP/nsanku?tab=readme-ov-file#contributors).
 Watch [this video](https://www.youtube.com/watch?v=R5MB4lUvCe0) to learn how to contribute.

 ## Current Results